quarkus-qe/quarkus-test-framework/README.md

 ### Packages

-The modules within the test framework must follow the next package convention:
+Modules within the testing framework must conform to the following package naming conventions:

 - `io.quarkus.test.bootstrap` - manage the lifecycle of the tests
 - `io.quarkus.test.bootstrap.inject` - services that are injectable at test method level